-A continuation of the work on symbolic logic begun in Philosophy I. The chief topics now to be covered are: further treatment of the first order functional calculus, especially multiply-quantified expressions, relations, and identity; the second order functional calculus; the theory of descriptions; the theory of types.
-From time to time, and especially towards the end of the course, some attention will be given to the bearings of formal logic on some traditionally central philosophical problems.
+A course in formal logic, building on the foundations laid in the first year course.
+The chief topics are: the first order functional calculus, especially multiply quantified expressions, relations, and identity; the second order functional calculus; the theory of descriptions; the theory of types.
+Attention will be given to the bearings of formal logic on some traditional philosophical problems.